Cyber Security for Critical National Infrastructure: Best Practices

 Your company is ultimately safe because of the people that work there.

-If even one of your workers falls for a phishing or zero-day assault and downloads a malicious file, gives out their credentials by accident, or doesn’t patch or update their devices, your entire network is at risk.
+If even one of your workers falls for a phishing or zero-day assault, downloads a malicious file, gives out their credentials by accident, or doesn’t patch or update their devices, your entire network is at risk.

 Your system is vulnerable to brute force assaults and password spraying because it relies on the security of its weakest password.

-Failure to follow procedures or human mistake account for the vast majority of security lapses.
+Failure to follow procedures or human mistakes account for most security lapses.
 Only 55% of electric utility professionals have timely and systematic patching of their systems, according to the 2021 State of the Electric Utility (SEU) Survey Report from Utility Dive.

-Bricata, a cyber security firm, suggests that companies’ marketing departments work together with specialists in the field to foster a culture of security.
+Bricata, a cyber security firm, suggests that companies’ marketing departments work with specialists in the field to foster a security culture.

-Utilities must also promote openness by reporting assaults to the government, as well as build and implement effective incident response strategies, and sharing best practices across their network.
+Utilities must also promote openness by reporting assaults to the government, building and implementing effective incident response strategies, and sharing best practices across their network.

 Cyber “war games” are a great way to put your protocols to the test.